 Light up your Bike!

-Remember!
-Bike lights aren’t just a nice accessory, they are a legal requirement.
+Remember - Bike lights aren’t just a nice accessory, they are a legal requirement during lighting-up hours (30 minutes after sunset, until 30 minutes before sunrise).
 After dark you must have lights on your bike.
-If you are stopped by a Garda and have no lights you are liable to an on-the-spot fine of €40.
+If you are stopped by a Garda and have no lights you are liable to receive an on-the-spot fine of €40.
 Cyclists are permitted to use lights in either continuous or flashing modes (Flashing lights didn’t always have legal status - [Cyclist.ie] campaigned to have them legalised).
 It is also worth noting that you should have reflectors on your bike.

-It’s also important to note that so-called hi-vis clothing is not a valid substitute for lights on your bike, nor is there any legal requirement to wear hi-vis.
+It’s also important to note that ‘hi-vis’ clothing is not a valid substitute for lights on your bike, nor is there any legal requirement to wear hi-vis.
 If you think you can get away without lights by wearing hi-vis clothing, you are mistaken.

 Here are a few further tips to help ensure your bike will be lit up when you need it to be: